- Take the next step in your career with us

 Recruitment Process – Applications

-Applications for 2020 graduate programs open on Monday, 10th June and close on Friday, 19th July 2019.
+Applications for 2023 graduate programs open on Monday 6 June and close on Friday, 8 July 2022.
 It is important to remember that late applications will not be accepted.
+Positions will be advertised via https://barwon.mercury.com.au/ with all applications to be made online via the website.
+Applications are not to be emailed or sent via the post.

 STEP 1: ARE YOU ELIGIBLE TO APPLY?